 Step 8.
 S-EDN sends the Authorization response message to the SMF via S-UPF, including the token.

 Step 9.
-If a new PDU session is required for the T-EDN, then UE initates the PDU session2 establishment procedure for the T-EDN.
+If a new PDU session is required for the T-EDN, then UE initiates the PDU session2 establishment procedure for the T-EDN.
 Otherwise, steps 9, 13 and 14 are skipped.

+NOTE X: It needs to be clarified how the PDU session2 establishment is triggered

 NOTE 2: It needs to be clarified how the PDU session2 establishment is triggered.
 However, this is out of scope of the present document.